Skip to content

 What is a brushless motor?

-An electric motor converts electrical energy into mechanical energy through the interaction between a magnetic field and a current.
+A brushless motor is an electric motor in which permanent magnets are placed on the rotor and windings on the stator, with current electronically switched by a controller instead of flowing through carbon brushes and a commutator.
 In a traditional motor (called “brushed”), current is delivered to the rotor through mechanical contact between carbon brushes and a commutator.
 This contact causes three unavoidable effects: mechanical wear, sparking and friction losses.

 A brushless motor reverses the logic.
 Permanent magnets are placed on the rotor and the windings on the stator.
 Current no longer flows through any moving contact: it is electronically switched by a controller that synchronises coil power with rotor position.
 No more electrical friction, no more wear parts inside the motor.